rackerlabs/docs-developer-blog/_posts/2013-05-28-ios-security-key-signing.markdown

 > <BUNDLE_ID_OF_APP> -a 0.0.0.0 -p 4446 –V
 ```

-* NOTE: BundleID of app is found inside XCode.
+**Note**: BundleID of app is found inside XCode.
 Ask your favorite fellow developer if you don't know/can't find it.
-* Basically search all files in the project.app dir for the string "CFBundleIdentifier."
+Basically search all files in the project.app dir for the string "CFBundleIdentifier."
 Right below this string should be the actual value.

 And that’s it!
 Simple!
 You should now have your app loaded on your physical iOS device and ready to test.

 Just a quick note: the Appium project is working on using iDeviceInstaller instead of Fruitstrap.
 We will probably migrate to using that tool soon, too.

-##What’s Next?
+### What’s next?

 Try it! ... and then tell us where our instructions are lacking.
 We'll be happy to fill in the gaps.
 We know that this stuff is no walk in the park and it’s pretty tricky to describe the details efficiently, too.

 Lastly, let us know if you find this helpful.
 We have other pieces of infrastructure to share: multiple Android emulators starting from a shared snapshot (running on Rackspace cloud machines, naturally...), iOS emulators, automated Android physical device testing, our comparison of various tools and rationale for choices and more.
 Tell us what subjects you're interested in hearing about next.

-_A quick word about the Jenkins Xcode plugin and why it will not work for our purposes today: the plugin does not support spaces in the build variables.
+*A quick word about the Jenkins Xcode plugin and why it will not work for our purposes today: The plugin does not support spaces in the build variables.
 We need spaces in the build variables, so we can't use it.
-In particular, the CODE_SIGN_IDENTITY parameter will always have "iPhone Developer: " as the beginning of the string.
-It has spaces; the plugin will fail.
-The notes for this [are here][6]._
+In particular, the `CODE_SIGN_IDENTITY` parameter will always have "iPhone Developer:" as the beginning of the string.
+It has spaces, so the plugin fails.
+The notes for this [are here][6].*

 _Tokunbo "Toks" George misspent his youth daringly hacking on Apple II computers and all manner of video game consoles.
 For the past decade he has channeled his skillz towards quality engineering helping companies move from manual drudgery to automated utopia.
 He now spends his time at Rackspace furiously investigating the darkest corners of mobile devices and testing tools.
 While you were reading this blog post, it is more than likely that Tokunbo was watching anime or playing [Dance Dance Revolution][7]._